VA Compensation for Delirium — Everything You Need To Know

-The first thing a lawyer has to show is that you have a valid diagnosis of delirium.
-After a lawyer takes your case, they can review your VA Claim file and other supporting documentation, evaluating it using the framework of VA’s requirements.
+The first thing an advocate has to show is that you have a valid diagnosis of delirium.
+After an advocate takes your case, they can review your VA Claim file and other supporting documentation, evaluating it using the framework of VA’s requirements.

-VA’s criteria can be strict, so a lawyer can help you produce what you need for your appeal to be compelling.
+VA’s criteria can be strict, so an advocate can help you produce what you need for your appeal to be compelling.